 It's okay to be sad and hurt about it, but never blame yourself.
 Learn how to accept the fact that things just don't always go according to plan.
 Let go and move on.
 As cliché as it sounds, but there is plenty of fish in the sea.

 You will find the right one someday.
 Rejection is the sign that you have to burn all your romantic fantasies with your friend to the ground.
 There is no point in fighting a dead cause; the best thing to do now is to focus on yourself.

 Moving on from rejection is hard, but it can be easier if you know how to deal with it.
 And since we care about you, we made a list to help you out on the process:

 You're heartbroken.
 It's okay to admit it and allow yourself to grieve.
 Eat, cry all night; do whatever is necessary to pour your heart out.
 Deal with your emotions instead of suppressing them.
 Go easy on yourself and let yourself heal.

 2. Talk to a friend.

 Know that you don't have to go through this alone.
 Talk to a friend about how you feel.
-His/Her presence is good emotional support for you, and at the same time, you will have a third person perspective on what is going on.
+Your friend's presence is excellent emotional support for you, and at the same time, you will have a third-person perspective on what is going on.